Hopac/Hopac/Docs/Inverting.md

-As can actually be seen from the above two examples already, given a choice stream or any number of choice streams, one can process elements from such a stream by means of a simple loop.
+As can actually be seen from the above two examples already, given a choice stream or any number of choice streams, one can process elements from such a stream by means of a simple loop that essentially pulls elements from the choice stream or streams.
 When multiple streams need to be processed concurrently, one can spawn a separate lightweight thread (or job) for each such concurrent activity.

+## Stream producers

 Stream producers can be written in various ways.
-One way is to write a loop that simply constructs the stream using lazy promises&mdash;just like the stream combinators above do.
+One way is to write a loop that simply constructs the stream using lazy promises&mdash;just like the previously shown stream combinators do.
 For example, a sequence can be lazily converted to a choice stream using the below `ofSeq` function:

 ```fsharp
 let rec ofEnum (xs: IEnumerator<'x>) = memo << Job.thunk <| fun () ->